TOP 10 REASONS YOU SHOULD SPEND THANKSGIVING IN AFRICA

 7. Shoulder season air and safari discounts could make a trip to Africa cheaper than getting home for the holiday.
 Really!

-Flights to Africa right now are ridiculously low.
-Airlines are offering all sorts of great rates on their flights to Africa.
+This time of year, airlines often offer all sorts of great rates on their flights to Africa.
 We’ve had travelers tell us they booked their flights to Johannesburg for less than $765 round trip, and we are seeing equally low fares for travel in October, November and early December.
 You just can’t beat these rates!

 8. African lions are more fascinating to watch than the Detroit Lions.

-9. Fewer Crowds
+9. Fewer crowds.

 Fall, especially November and early December, is a less busy travel time in Africa.
 So those who choose to visit then will share their experiences with fewer visitors and probably will pay a bit less also!